by Dr. Lawrence Wilson

-Some substances just do not fare well in the liver, and instead build up there or can even damage the liver.
+Some substances just do not fare well in the liver, and instead build up there or can often damage the liver.
 These include alcohol, most medical drugs, and hundreds of toxic chemicals such as pesticides.
-Even some vitamins such as high-dose niacin, and some health food products like spirulina, chlorella and other green and blue-green algae are not able to be processed well by the liver in most cases.
-I am not sure why this is so, but it is what we observe, so we strictly avoid these substances, even if they have good nutritional properties.

 4. The effects of blood circulation.
 In order to use most minerals and chemical compounds, the blood circulation must be excellent.
 In many people, it is not good enough and this causes every illness imaginable.

-Development science includes the use of gentle exercise such as walking or rebounding, and daily us of a near infrared sauna to drastically increase circulation.
-Vigorous exercise will work as well, but it depletes so many nutrients in our experience that it is not the best way to improve your circulation.
-Most people are not healthy enough to exercise vigorously on a regular basis, and can be injured too easily, as well.
+Development science includes the use of gentle exercise such as walking or rebounding, and daily us of a red heat lamp sauna to drastically increase circulation.
+Vigorous exercise helps circulation, but in our experience it depletes so many nutrients that it is not a good way to improve circulation.
+For details, read Exercise.

 5. Hydration.
 This is another critical factor in making some substances biologically available to the body.
 Without enough of the right kind of water, the kidneys, the cell membranes and other structures do not function correctly.
 When this happens, even the best foods and food supplements can become toxic and hard to utilize well.